sigasi/sigasi_training/doc/HandOuts.md

 * Right click the `STR` architecture and select **Set as Top Level**
 * Explore the resulting tree in the Hierarchy View:
   * Inspect the value of generics (Notice how the value in `dut_instance` differs from its default value)
-  * Change some generics and see how the Hierarchy View is refreshed when you save.
+  * Change the value of a generic and note how the Hierarchy View refreshes when you save the file.
-  * Add some syntax errors and verify that Sigasi is able to recover and still show valid content in the Hierarchy View
+  * Add a syntax error in a file and note that Sigasi Studio is able to recover and still show valid content in the Hierarchy View.
-  * Disable the **Toggle Hierarchy Refresh** toggle button, and notice Sigasi no longer auto-updates the hierarchy when edit your files.
+  * Disable the **Toggle Hierarchy Refresh** toggle button, and note Sigasi Studio no longer auto-updates the hierarchy when edit your files.
 (This is useful for big hierarchies)

 ### Block Diagram View

 * Open `testbench.vhd`
 * Right click the VHDL editor and select **Show in > Block Diagram**
 * Double click ports or connections to navigate to the corresponding VHDL code.
 (This also works the other way around by clicking **Show in > Block Diagram** on ports in the VHDL code)
-* Make some changes in the VHDL code and see how the Block Diagram updates when you save your file.
+* Make some changes in the VHDL code and note how the Block Diagram updates when you save your file.
 * Select `dut_instance` in the diagram, right click and select **Open Entity Declaration** to navigate to the corresponding entity, `dut`.
-* Click the save icon (	💾), and export the diagram to an SVG or PNG file.
+* Click the save icon (	💾), and export the diagram to a PNG or SVG file.

 ### State Machine View

 * Open `dut.vhd`
-* Right click the vhdl editor and select **Show in > State Machines**
+* Right click in the VHDL Editor and select **Show in > State Machines**
-* Double click a few ports and transitions to navigate to the corresponding VHDL code.
+* Double click on a few nodes and transitions in to navigate to the corresponding VHDL code.
-* Change the VHDL code of the state machine and notice how the view updates (See TODO tag)
+* Change the VHDL code of the state machine and notice how the view updates (See the TODO tag)
-* Add a comment to the `when idle: state := preparing;` transition. e.g. `-- start preparing`
+* Add a comment to the `when idle: state := preparing;` transition.
+For example: `-- start preparing`
   Notice how the transition labels update
 * Toggle the (Aa)-button to show/hide the transition labels.
-* Click the save icon (💾), and export the diagram to file.
+* Click the save icon (💾) to export the diagram to file.

 ### Documentation

 * Import project `Sigasi_doc`
 * Open the Documentation View
 * Open file `testbench.vhd`
-* Edit comments and see how the documentation is updated:
+* Edit comments and note how the documentation is updated:
   * Document a port (by adding a comment)
   * Document a generic
   * Document an architecture